Take the First Step Toward Your EMS Career Now!

 As a cardiovascular technologist, you’ll provide hands-on care to your patients and enjoy the opportunity to do rewarding work on a daily basis.

-Through the cardiovascular technology training program, you can learn the skills that will make you a valued member of a highly specialized medical team.
+Through our cardiovascular technology training program, you can learn the skills that will make you a valued member of a highly specialized medical team.
 Today’s growing and technologically advanced healthcare industry can offer excellent opportunities for individuals with the right training and experience!

-The skills you can learn in the cardiovascular technology program include assisting physicians with cardiac catheterization procedures, monitoring patients’ vital signs, performing EKG and hemodynamic assessment, as well as assisting with the insertion of pacemakers and stents.
+The skills you can learn in our cardiovascular technology program include assisting physicians with cardiac catheterization procedures, monitoring patients’ vital signs, performing EKG and hemodynamic assessment, as well as assisting with the insertion of pacemakers and stents.

 Paramedics must have a commitment to excellence, to life-long learning, and to professional standards uncompromised in any situation.
 When responding to a call for help, a Paramedic professional brings the knowledge, skill and technology that will save a life and relieve suffering—the qualities people expect to see.
 The objective of the Paramedic program is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.
 Within the fast-paced and constantly adapting world of Emergency Medical Services, the Paramedics may find themselves performing these advanced skills during on-scene treatment, in an ambulance, helicopter or on an off-shore oil rig.